eamena-project/eamena-arches-dev/training/README.md

 This is the second part of Database Management training for Arches-powered platform, EAMENA compliant, for cultural heritage management.
 The previous part (part 1) took place in person, in Amman, Jordan (5/12/21 - 9/12/21).

-This part 2  consists of 3 different slots of 3-hours each:
+This part 2 focuses on database management of three Arches/EAMENA instances hosted on AWS.
+The provisional timetable consists of 3 different slots of 3-hours each:

   1. Slot 1: Documentation and customization of the project